crayon/azure-cost-control/Assign-AzureFinOpsRole.txt

     #//                       Create a new AD Application and SPN
     #//------------------------------------------------------------------------------------
-        $sp = New-AzADServicePrincipal -DisplayName $appDisplayName -Description "AzureCostControl" -EndDate $EndDate Write-Host "Waiting for Service Principal to be created..." -ForegroundColor Yellow Start-Sleep -Seconds 25
+        $sp = New-AzADServicePrincipal -DisplayName $appDisplayName -Description "AzureCostControl" -EndDate $EndDate Write-Host "Waiting for Service Principal to be propagated..." -ForegroundColor Yellow Start-Sleep -Seconds 25
         if ($sp) {
             Write-Host "Service Principal succesfully created with AppId: $($sp.AppId)" -ForegroundColor Green